What are the responsibilities and job description for the Early Childhood Program Specialist 2 position at Inside Higher Ed?

 Reports to: Director of SBELA

 Olympic College has an opening for an Early Childhood Program Specialist 2.
 The Sophia Bremer Early Learning Academy provides quality, comprehensive early learning services for the Olympic College community.
 The Early Childhood Program Specialist 2 is the assistant teacher role in the classroom, which requires working with children that range in age from birth to 5.
-The assistant teacher is responsible for supporting lead teachers and classroom activities by developing positive partnerships with families and providing quality learning environments that are responsive to individual developmental needs.
+The assistant teacher is responsible for supporting the lead teacher with classroom activities, developing positive relationships with children and families and to provide assistance in creating a quality learning environment.
 The assistant teacher serves as a part of a diverse and responsive team, requiring strong collaboration skills, professionalism, and integrity in interactions with children, families, colleagues, and community partners.
 In addition to being responsible for assuring full compliance with all legal, accreditation, and other standards, the assistant teacher also participates in accreditation, assessment, and continuous improvement processes.
 All teachers are expected to meet pre-service requirements upon hire, remain current in training and service requirements, and engage in early childhood education best practices to support practicum students in the daily application of these practices.

 Essential Functions

-• Participate in meetings with center staff, families, external partners, and specialists, as well as center activities such as graduation and family events as necessary.
+Participate in meetings with staff, families, external partners and specialists, and center activities to build effective and positive relationships.
+Qualifications

 Minimum Qualifications